-The Underground Academy of Cinematic Arts’ mission is to educate students in the cinematic arts, empowering them to contribute to and effect change in a world where moving images have the potential to change lives.
+The Academy of Cinematic Arts’ mission is to educate students in the cinematic arts, empowering them to contribute to and effect change in a world where moving images have the potential to change lives.

 Our vision is to create a space where Midwest teens can discover a passion for the cinematic arts, sharpen their artistic skills, explore their faith, and hone their ability to tell transforming and transcendent stories that impact and change culture.
 Though many of us come from a Christian worldview, we believe in the power of all faiths and the role it plays in each student’s personal journey.
 Specifically, we value: